microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/directory.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents a deleted item in the directory.
-A deleted item is sent to the deleted items "container".
+A deleted item is sent to the deleted items "container."
 Deleted items remain available to restore for up to 30 days.
 After 30 days, the items are permanently deleted.

 Currently, deleted items functionality is only supported for the [application](application.md), [group](group.md), and [user](user.md) resources.